88% of Companies Are Now Using AI — But Only 39% Are Getting Results. Here Is Why

 |---|---|

-| Redesign workflows around AI | Add AI on top of old workflows |
+| Redesign workflows around AI from the ground up | Add AI on top of existing workflows |

-| Train employees properly | Give access and hope for the best |
+| Train employees properly with clear expectations | Give access and hope people figure it out |

-| Fix data quality first | Skip data prep and rush to AI |
+| Fix data quality before deploying AI | Skip data preparation and rush to implementation |

-| Solve high-value problems | Automate anything and everything |
+| Identify high-value problems worth solving with AI | Automate anything and everything indiscriminately |

-| Measure results rigorously | Assume AI is working and move on |
+| Measure results rigorously from day one | Assume AI is working and move on |

 What This Means for Your Career